Lightstreamer/Lightstreamer-example-StockList-adapter-java/README.md

 ## Build

-To build your own version of `LS_StockListDemo_DataAdapter.jar` and `LS_quote_feed_simulator.jar`, instead of using the one provided in the `deploy.zip` file from the [Install](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java#install) section above, follow these steps.
+To build your own version of `LS_StockListDemo_DataAdapter.jar` and `LS_quote_feed_simulator.jar`, instead of using the one provided in the `deploy.zip` file from the [Install](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java#install) section above, follow these steps:
 * Download this project.
 * Get the `ls-adapter-interface.jar` file from the `/lib` folder of the [latest Lightstreamer distribution](http://www.lightstreamer.com/download), and copy it into the `lib` directory of this project.
 * Get the `log4j-1.2.15.jar` file form the `/shared/lib` folder of the [latest Lightstreamer distribution](http://www.lightstreamer.com/download), and copy it into the `lib` directory of this project.